-The Bee Gees metal print by Paul Meijering.
-Bring your artwork to life with the stylish lines and added depth of a metal print.
-Your image gets printed directly onto a sheet of 1/16" thick aluminum.
-The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
-The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.
+The Bee Gees wood print by Paul Meijering.
+Bring your artwork to life with the texture and added depth of a wood print.
+Your image gets printed directly onto a sheet of 3/4" thick maple wood.
+There are D-clips on the back of the print for mounting it to your wall using mounting hooks and nails (included).

 Realistic acrylic painting of the pop music group The Bee Gees, painted by the Dutch fine artist Paul Meijering - the Original painting is 90 x 90 cm... more